AlexandreDecan/portion/README.md

  - Infinities define a hash value.
  - `i.empty` to check for interval emptiness (replaces `i.is_empty()`).
  - `i.atomic` to check for interval atomicity (replaces `i.is_atomic()`).
+ - Static method `Interval.from_atomic` to create an interval composed of a single atomic interval.

 #### Changed
  - (breaking) Drop support for Python 2.7 and 3.4 since they reached end-of-life.